Certified Group Service (CGS)

 - Signature — verified against the issuer's DID document via

-@atproto/xrpc-server'sverifyJwt(). - Audience — the JWT's
+@atproto/xrpc-server'sverifyJwt(). - Audience — for group-scoped operations the JWT's

 lxmmust match the requested XRPC method (from an allowlist of record and group-management operations). - Token lifetime —